-Types of projects that may be supported through this call for proposals include:
+Types of projects that may be supported include:

-- Small, self-contained research projects that are either stand alone or fit within a larger project which will build on, or support primary prevention of intimate partner violence (IPV), including formative research studies, pilot or feasibility studies.
+- Small, self-contained research projects that are either standalone projects or fit within a larger project that will build on or support the prevention of IPV, including formative research studies, pilot studies and feasibility studies.

-- Development of methods and tools for IPV prevention research
+- Those that develop methods and tools for IPV prevention research.

-- Evaluating how to effectively scale up tested IPV primary prevention interventions
+- Those that evaluate how to effectively expand tested prevention interventions.

 Projects that have been funded to date cover a wide range of topics, including education, parenting interventions, the intersections of violence against women and children, cash transfers, sexual harassment and public transport, and violence and mental health.